ADBeta/CLIah/README.md

 );
 ```

-To configure the CLIah library you can run
+To configure the CLIah library you can use
 `CLIah::Config::verbose = true/false` To enable/disable verbose output.
 and
-`CLIah::Config::errorMode = CLIah::Config::ErrMode::exit;` To define what CLIah will
+`CLIah::Config::stringsEnabled = true/false` To define if CLIah will treat an
-do when an unknown Argument is passed via the command line.
+undefined Arg string as an error and exit, or if it will copy it to a String
+struct vector (like the Arg vector) for use by the programmer.

 To scan and analyse the arguments passed via the command line, use
 `CLIah::analyseArgs(argc, argv);`
 and all the error handling, subcommand, variable etc will be done for you.
-**This must be done before any calls to the CLIah Argument functions**
+**This must be done before any calls to the CLIah Argument or String functions**

 To check if an argument has been detected, and to get the substring there are
 two options.
 The recommended method is to use the built-in functions, passing